 In the Thrustmaster Control Panel:

 Set the rotation to its maximum.

 The Kerb, Road, Slip, ABS and Understeer effects are personal preference.
 They are designed to give you feedback about the car, but they are not things you would actually feel through a steering wheel.
 Try turning them all off and then just add a little to each one to find what you like.
 I personally like the Kerb and ABS effects because it gives me a little extra feedback.

 Download and install the in-game app FFBClip using the instructions on that page.

 To get the most information from the wheel as possible, you want to make sure the game never sends more power than the wheel is capable of handling.
 This is called clipping.

 This app automatically sets the force feedback gain level to maximize the force you get without clipping.
 During your first lap you may notice the force feedback change as it sees the power clipping, but then it will even out as it dials in on the best setting.

 The first time I set this up, I couldn't believe how much better the wheel felt.
 You'll get a better feel for what the car is doing and, as such, may find it easier to catch slides and improve your lap times.

-You may also be interested in the Best Wheel Settings for Dirt Rally.
-That game doesn't support using a lookup table, but you can drastically improve the game by setting the force feedback settings correctly.
+You may also be interested in the Best Wheel Settings for Dirt Rally or for Dirt Rally 2.0.
+Those games don't support using a lookup table, but you can drastically improve them by setting the force feedback settings correctly.